A constant-time algorithm for middle levels Gray codes: The algorithm

 To compute a Hamilton cycle in the middle levels graphs~$G_n$, we apply small local modifications to certain pairs of paths from~$\cP_n$, giving us additional freedom in combining an appropriate set of paths to a Hamilton cycle.
 Specifically, we say that $x,y \in D_n$ form a \emph{flippable pair}~$(x,y)$, if

 for some~$w,v\in D$.
-In terms of rooted trees, the tree~$y$ is obtained from~$x$ by removing the pending edge that leads to the leftmost child of the leftmost child of the root, and to make it the new leftmost child of the root; see Figure~\ref{fig:xypair} (recall the correspondence between Dyck paths and trees explained in Section~\ref{sec:basic-defs}).
+In terms of rooted trees, the tree~$y$ is obtained from~$x$ by removing the pending edge that leads to the leftmost child of the leftmost child of the root, and by attaching this edge leftmost to the root; see Figure~\ref{fig:xypair} (recall the correspondence between Dyck paths and rooted trees explained in Section~\ref{sec:basic-defs}).
 We denote this operation by~$\tau$ and write~$y=\tau(x)$.
-The preimage $T_n\seq D_n$ of the mapping~$\tau$ are all trees with $n$~edges of the form $x=110w0v$, and the image of~$\tau$ are all trees of the form $y=101w0v$, where $w,v\in D$; see Figure~\ref{fig:rot}.
+The preimage $T_n\seq D_n$ of the mapping~$\tau$ are all rooted trees with $n$~edges of the form $x=110w0v$, and the image of~$\tau$ are all rooted trees of the form $y=101w0v$, where $w,v\in D$; see Figure~\ref{fig:rot}.
 Note that these two sets are disjoint.

 Evaluating the recursion \eqref{eq:sigma-rec} for the bitstrings in a flippable pair~$(x,y)$ as in \eqref{eq:xy} yields

 where~$b:=|w|+2$.
 It follows that the paths~$P_\sigma(x)$ and~$P_\sigma(y)$ intersect a common 6-cycle~$C_6(x,y)$ in the graph~$H_n$ as shown in Figure~\ref{fig:c6xy}.
 Specifically, this 6-cycle can be encoded by